rike422/git-atm/README.md

 # git-tmp

-git commands for the "at the moment" commit
+git commands for the temporary commit